 The KU Great Britain Direct Exchange Program (GBDX) is designed to stimulate and enrich the intellectual development of KU students through a direct experience in the British academic and cultural environment, promoting friendship with Great Britain and broadening international horizons.
 To realize this mission, KU has signed direct exchange agreements with ten universities in Great Britain, which allow KU students to study for a semester or year abroad at greatly reduced costs.
 In exchange, British students from these same universities will study for a semester or year at KU.

-The fall semester at the University of Exeter will generally start at the end of September, with final exams finishing in late December for many subjects, with some subjects offering exams finishing in mid-January that can be administered at the KU Office of Study Abroad.
+The fall semester at the University of Exeter will generally start at the end of September, with final exams finishing in late December for many subjects, with some subjects offering exams finishing in mid-January that can be administered at Study Abroad & Global Engagement.

 The spring semester at the University of Exeter begins in the second half of January with final exams concluding around the end of the first week of June.